dlrodev92/Calculator-100-Days-Coding/README.md

 ### Today's progress:
 -I  studied object oriented programming and object on js.

 -I have done some exercises and programmed a simple program using objects.
 The program was a phone features "gallery".
 # Links to work / resources:

+# Day 10
+13th March

+### Today's progress:
+-I  started the SCHOOL OF CODE bootcamp!: from now on I will be doing 8h plus extra 2h of recap.
+Today it was a brief introduction to the course, get to know the guys and some pre coding concets as problem solving and algorithims exersices.

+-On my side I keep studiying the Js course, I could only do 1h of array methods.
+# Links to work / resources:
+# Day 11
+14th March

+### Today's progress:

+# Links to work / resources: